mediocregopher/blog.mediocregopher.com/_posts/2019-08-02-program-structure-and-composability.md

     Program Structure and Composability
 description: >-
-    Discussing the nature of program structure, the problems presented by complex structures, and a pattern which helps in solving those problems.
+    Discussing the nature of program structure, the problems presented by complex structures, and a pattern that helps in solving those problems.
 hide: true
 ---

 ## Part 0: Introduction

-This post is focused on a concept I call "program structure", which I will try to shed some light on before discussing complex program structures, then discussing why complex structures can be problematic to deal with, and finally discussing a pattern for dealing with those problems.
+This post is focused on a concept I call “program structure,” which I will try to shed some light on before discussing complex program structures.
+I will then discuss why complex structures can be problematic to deal with, and will finally discuss a pattern for dealing with those problems.

-My background is as a backend engineer working on large projects that have had many moving parts; most had multiple programs interacting with each other, using many different databases in various contexts, and facing large amounts of load from millions of users.
+My background is as a backend engineer working on large projects that have had many moving parts; most had multiple programs interacting with each other, used many different databases in various contexts, and faced large amounts of load from millions of users.
 Most of this post will be framed from my perspective, and will present problems in the way I have experienced them.
 I believe, however, that the concepts and problems I discuss here are applicable to many